-Make sure the Code Coverage plugin is enabled.
-The plugin is activated by default.
-If the plugin is disabled, enable it on the Plugins settings page as described in Managing Plugins.
+Make sure the Code Coverage bundled plugin is enabled.
+If the plugin is disabled, activate it as described in Managing plugins.
 If the plugin is disabled, the code coverage tabs will not be visible in the run/debug configuration dialogs.

 Run with code coverage